Description

 Homework

-• Homework will be released on Tuesday evening and due on Tuesday of the following week by midnight.
+• Homework will be released on Canvas every week and will be due the same day of the following week by midnight.

 • If answers are not accompanied by satisfactory explanations (e.g., all intermediate steps or clearly readable handwriting), no credit will be given.